 If you do it by hand, it will take you longer and you will need to use some extra muscle.
-It might take few applications of rubbing compound to get rid of the scratches.
-Apply few drops of the rubbing compound on the scratched area using application pad.
+It might take a few applications of rubbing compound to get rid of the scratches.
+Apply a few drops of the rubbing compound on the scratched area using an application pad.
 Continue rubbing till the compound is dry and the sand scratches are gone.

-Tip: Avoid doing repair in full sun.
-The car will get too hot and rubbing compound will dry too fast.
+Tip: Avoid doing a repair in full sun.
+The car will get too hot and the rubbing compound will dry too fast.
 Find a shady spot.
 In this video, they had to do it in full sun otherwise the video would be too dark and it would be hard to see the process.

 Step 5: Polishing Compound

-This step can be done by hand, but will give you better results if you are using a polisher.
+This step can be done by hand but will give you better results if you are using a polisher.
 Apply a small amount of polishing compound on the microfiber pad and rub till the polisher is dry.

 With DA, polish the area at 1,000 rpm.
 Keep moving DA to avoid burning the paint.
-Wipe the residue with clean microfiber towel.
+Wipe the residue with a clean microfiber towel.